hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 All artifacts in this specification are assigned a "Maturity Level",known as AFMM (after the well-known CMM grades) - Australian FHIR Maturity Model.
 The AFMM level can be used by implementers to judge how advanced - and therefore stable - an artifact is.

-The following FMM levels are defined:
+The following AFMM levels are defined:

 {:start="0"}
 **DRAFT 0** The resource or profile (artifact) has been published on the current build.
 Artifacts with this level must have a standards status of Draft.